JAlcocerT/JAlcocerT/content/blog/dev-email.md

 If you just wanted a quick way to chat...

 There are many [Interesting Chats](https://jalcocert.github.io/JAlcocerT/homelab-security/#privacy-apps) to use :)

+But if you are a marketer, you probably care more about those leads / cold emails outreach.

 The good thing was to get **Mailjet + ListMonk working**, so that transactional or marketing emails will just work.